 Various types of waterways require different kinds of anchors.
 Whether it is rock, coral, shale, grassy, sandy or muddy you will want to make sure that you have the anchor suitable for each type of bottom.
 Also, piloting through salt, fresh or brackish waters also requires different types of marine anchors.
 Anchors must tether a boat properly and must attach to the seabed in a manner that will offset wind and waves around the boat and keep the vessel secure.
 Below are some anchor recommendations based on different conditions.

 Marine Anchors for Every Seabed

-- Sand: Pivoting-fluke anchors and non-hinged scoop anchors are best.
-Most seabeds are sandy and easy for pivot anchors to penetrate for high-holding power.
+- Pivoting-fluke anchors are a great choice for sand bottoms.
+The non-hinged scoop anchors are an ideal option.
+Most seabeds have a sandy bottom and it is easy for pivot anchors to penetrate for high-holding power.

-- Mud: Deeper penetration is a requirement for muddy bottoms.
-Broader shank fluke angle anchors are a popular choice for these conditions.
-In test after test, Fortress has won acclaim as “The World’s Best Anchor.”
-Fortress marine anchors offer the best holding power in muddy seabeds as these can be adjusted from 32” to a broad 45” fluke angle.
+- When anchored in muddy conditions, a deeper penetration into the bottom is needed.
+Broader shank fluke angle boat anchors are a popular choice for anchoring in these conditions.
+Know as the “The World’s Best Anchor”, the Fortress marine anchor has won in test after test and offers the best holding power in muddy buttons.
+This adjustable option can be adjusted from 32” to 45” fluke angle.

 - Plow-shaped or grapnel-type anchors are best suited for rock and coral conditions.
 The Lewmar DTX Stainless Steel Plow Anchor is a great option.
 Also, check out our selection of River Anchors, these boat anchors help secure to rocks and river bottoms for a stronger hold.

 - When anchoring in shale, clay, or grassy conditions the weight of the anchor is the most important part in determining the hold and penetration.
 The heavy-duty cast iron Painted Navy Boat Anchor is a great option.